Skip to main content

 Why are women such a key buying demographic for so many leading brands, advertisers and marketers?

-Advertising on daytime television is a popular way to reach this target audience, with 92% of women ages 25-54 watching daytime television[1] — but it’s important to make sure that you choose the right channel.
+Advertising on daytime television is a popular way to reach this target audience, with 92% of women ages 25-54 watching daytime television⁴ — but it’s important to make sure that you choose the right channel.
 Children’s programming, which is often co-viewed with parent & child, provides an extremely brand-safe alternative to other daytime programs.
-In fact, 15% of all daytime GRPs among Women 25-54 is delivered in children’s programming.[2]

-PBS KIDS tops the majority of children’s cable daytime viewing for Women 25-54 AND offers a brand-safe, family-friendly viewing experience that women have grown up with and trust.[3]
-This trust in PBS KIDS leads to higher purchase preference from viewers.
-In fact, 66% of parents say “I am more likely to buy an educational product if I hear about it from a sponsor on PBS KIDS” versus if they saw an ad on a kids’ commercial cable and broadcast network.[4]
-Spots that air on PBS KIDS are targeted to adult decision-makers — not kids.
+PBS KIDS tops the children’s cable daytime viewing for Women 25-54 AND offers a brand-safe, family-friendly viewing experience that women have grown up with and trust.⁵ This trust in PBS KIDS leads to higher purchase preference from viewers.
+In fact, parents are 30% more likely to buy a product for their child if they hear about it from a sponsor on PBS KIDS as opposed to hearing it from an advertiser on commercial kids video (TV & Streaming).⁶ Spots that air on PBS KIDS are targeted to adult decision-makers — not kids.
 This approach lets sponsors effectively reach parents while maintaining a safe viewing environment for kids.

 By prioritizing brand safety, companies can align their brand with respectful content that earns the trust of consumers, leading to higher brand loyalty and sales.